zinh/zinh.github.io/_posts/2019-08-16-event-driven-with-ruby-fiber.markdown

 ## Application of Fiber: non-blocking IO

-With the support of Fiber, we can implement non-blocking IO easily.

-We will implement an non-blocking IO server using Fiber.
+With the support of Fiber, we can implement non-blocking IO quite easily.
+Let's make an echo server with Fiber.

-The idea is that we will maintain an array of fiber, each correspond to a TCP connection.
+The idea is that we will maintain a Hash of fiber, each correspond to a TCP connection.

 ~~~rb
 class Reactor